xiaodi17/ArticleAPI/README.md

 3. Go to ArticleAPI\ArticleAPI and enter command: dot net run

 ## Instructions
-Get: localhost:3000/articles/id
+### Get: localhost:3000/articles/id

-Post: localhost:3000/articles
+### Post: localhost:3000/articles

 Param example:

 Title: Title 1

 Body: BODY 1

 Tags: Tag 1

 Tags: Tag 2

-Get: localhost:3000/tag
+### Get: localhost:3000/tag

 tagName: Title 1

 Date: 20210815

 ## Solution
 I have used .net core web api to complete this project with EF core library, mssql with repository patterns.
+Repository pattern help to separate service from directly manipulate data from the database, hence it helps to reduce the code duplication.

 ## Assumptions
 1. Assume the users using this API are in the same timezone, so when query by date, it is always going to be the correct date